Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Preliminary: Representation of Compact Lie Groups

+A convenient choice of strongly RT-admissible tuple is necessary for calculations.
+Fischer found that matrix entries of the fundamental representations produce a strongly RT-admissible tuple in the following way: for each unitary representation $\tau$ of $\Gp$, set

 i.e. the matrix entries of $\tau-\I[\tau]$.
-Then as $\tau$ exhausts all of the fundamental representations $\Xi(w_i),i=1,\cdots,\varrho$, the collection $q=\{q_{jk}^{(\tau)}\}$ is strongly RT-admissible.
+Fischer showed in Lemma 5.11. of \cite{Fis2015} that, as $\tau$ exhausts all of the fundamental representations $\Xi(\bm{\varpi}_i),i=1,\cdots,\varrho$, the collection $q=\{q_{jk}^{(\tau)}\}$ is strongly RT-admissible.
 The advantage of this choice is that it is essentially intrinsically defined for $\Gp$, and exploits the algebraic structure of $\Gp$.
 From now on, we will just defined the \emph{fundamental tuple of $\Gp$} as

 Thus, as Fischer pointed out, the symbol class $\mathscr{S}^m_{\rho,\delta}(\Gp;\Df_Q)$ in Definition \ref{S^mrdAdmi}, with $Q$ being the fundamental tuple (\ref{QFund}), in fact coincides with the intrinsic definition of symbols \ref{S^mrd}.
 This is because for each representation $\tau$, the matrix entries of $\Df_\tau a$ are exactly given by $\Df_{\tau_{jk}-\delta_{jk}}a$, so as $\tau$ exhausts all of the fundamental representations, the corresponding difference operators should give rise to the class $\mathscr{S}^m_{\rho,\delta}(\Gp)$.
 It is legitimate to write $\mathscr{S}^m_{\rho,\delta}(\Gp)$ and omit the dependence on strongly RT-admissible difference operators.
 This is how (1) of Theorem \ref{Fischer} was proved.